 University Park @ MIT site plan

 The master plan was permitted with a set of design guidelines that offered some flexibility in heights and uses but there was a cap on the total allowed square footage.
+Generally, it is not necessary that what is a good cap rate now will be the same after the construction process is complete as it even depends on the time period taken to build the house and also it’s initial investment.
 The development had been built out over a twenty year period, and this last parcel got the “leftovers”– only 50,000 square feet.
 The design guidelines governed not only materials and building heights, but also prescribed that the buildings hold the urban street edge.
 We had test-fit multiple configurations, ranging from flats and town houses to courtyard buildings, but the dimensions of the site (roughly 200’ x 100’) did not suit any “normal” prototype particularly well.
 The typical double-loaded corridor housing solution would result in a 60’ wide building, leaving substantial setbacks and not filling up the block per the guidelines.
 Urbanistically, the building also needed a more substantial height than the typical apartment building in order to hold its own on this prominent site.
 So the prospect of doing something really different seemed more and more probable as the investigations continued.

 While at Koetter Kim, we had designed 91 Sidney Street, the 10-story apartment building on the opposite end of the University Park Common.
 We learned from the building’s lease up that the units that rented first were the ones facing the park.
 Since our site was between two parks—the Common to the south and the smaller Market Square Park to the north, we took the developer’s perspective and conceptualized how to get as many units as possible facing the parks.
 I often get ideas while away from the office doing other things and this mental math of a unit width coalesced in my head-12 foot bedroom, 2 feet for the kitchen cabinets, and a four foot corridor.
 This totaled 18 feet, an unorthodox unit width which would allow five units facing the park so 40 of the 50 units would have park views.
 I came in the next day and described it Kenneth and by the end of the day, he had a plan that proved the viability of the idea.